NordicPlayground/puck/_tutorials/location.md

 Press the compiler button in the top right corner to enter the compiler.

 > ![](../images/mbed_compiler.PNG)
+> mbed.org front page with the compiler button encircled

 When you first enter the compiler it will look like any other program on your computer.
 This is the compiler you will use for every mbed out there.